ajroach42/ajroach42.github.io/_posts/2016-03-01-silent-cinema-the-general.md

 Since we've been making movies 100 years longer than I've been alive, there are far too many "must see classics" that I've missed.
-Each month, I devote one or two evenings to silent films, and classic cinema.
-I try to enter each film with an open mind, and I've discovered some real classics.
+Each month, I devote one or two evenings to silent films, and vintage cinema.
+I try to enter each film with an open mind, and I've stumbled on to some real classics.
 Today, I had the pleasure of re-visiting Buster Keaton's The General with a friend who was seeing it for the first time.
 Watch the film, and read my impressions, below.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/x2X58JcO9G4" frameborder="0" allowfullscreen="true" style="max-width:100%;"></iframe>